-Refer to your chassis operating guide for information and precautions on filling, servicing and checking the fluid level.
+Refer to your Oshkosh chassis operating manual and Cummins engine manual for information and precautions on filling, servicing and checking the fluid level.

-When refilling the coolant system of a vehicle equipped with a rear auxiliary automotive heater and motoraid water heater, be sure to allow for additional coolant capacity of the heater and its supply and return hoses.
+When refilling the coolant system, be sure to allow for additional coolant capacity of the motoraid water heater and its supply and return hoses.